-A load balancing service on Sun Fire B10n content load balancing blade is characterized by a VIP, a port, and a protocol, the interface on content load balancing blade to which the service is bound, SSL support, the load balancing layer and, if applicable, the load balancing protocol.
+A load balancing service on Sun Fire B10n blade is characterized by a VIP, a port, and a protocol, the interface on content load balancing blade to which the service is bound, SSL support, the load balancing layer and, if applicable, the load balancing protocol.
 Other configurations can be added incrementally to a service.